 Do students want mentors?

 Yes!
 All students who participate do so on a voluntary basis with parent permission.
-They request mentors for a variety of reasons.
-Some students are just looking for a listening caring adult, others need scholastic support and some need someone to discuss career and secondary education with.
+They request mentors for a variety of reasons: a listening ear, social/emotional support, academic needs, or college and career planning.
 Every mentoring relationship is unique to the student and mentor.